Warren & Migliaccio, L.L.P.

 Conclusion

-Wrapping it up and getting your Texas child custody calendar 2024 in shape means understanding the standard possession order.
+Getting your Texas child custody calendar 2026 in shape means understanding the standard possession order.
 Remember this: a schedule that’s fair and legal is vital to everyone’s peace of mind.

 Balancing summer fun takes thought, but aim for even time between parents.
 This ensures memories are made across the board.

 For more information, take a look around our website.
 Find great resources to help you with your case.
-If you are ready to get started or wish to speak with one of our attorneys, call our law office now at (888) 584-9614 or contact us online to schedule a consultation.
+If you are ready to get started, or wish to speak with one of our child custody lawyers, call our law office now at (888) 584-9614 or contact us online to schedule a consultation.

 Categories: Child Custody Tagged: visitation schedule